Joby

 Add Agent Keys

-Create individual agent keys for each AI coding session.
+Create individual agent keys for each AI agent (optional).
 Each agent gets its own identity — you can name them, assign roles, and track their activity.

 3